orcodeep/CSAPP/labs/malloc/README.md

 # free() doesnt do any checks on the pointer given

-The C standard doesnt require free() to do any checks beyond what the programmer guarentees.
+The C standard doesnt require free() to do any checks beyond what the programmer guarentees.<br>
-**Because extra checks cost performance.**
+**Extra checks cost performance** as validation of ptr is pretty hard as many invariants:

+- `ptr` could point inside a payload not the block start.
+- `ptr` could be from a different allocator or memory region.
+- `ptr` could be already freed.
+- Reading headers blindly could crash or corrupt memory if `ptr` is completely invalid.

-If ptr given to free() is not NULL or valid(not yet freed allocation), the behaviour is undefined.
+So, if ptr given to free() is not NULL or valid(not yet freed allocation), the behaviour is undefined.

 - It may segfault if it tries to access virtual mem addresses that aren't mapped.